Telephone Busy

 "Telephone Busy" is a song by the Australian pop rock band 5 Seconds of Summer.
 It was released on 23 October 2025, as the third single from their sixth studio album, Everyone's a Star!.
+"Telephone Busy" has received generally positive reviews from critics, who highlight its infectious bassline, catchy chorus, and blend of dark-pop nostalgia with a refined, mature sound.

 Background and release

 "Telephone Busy" was first previewed when the group performed the song during a free pop-up show in Los Angeles at The Sun Rose in West Hollywood.
 It was later released officially with no prior announcement, as a surprise single.

 Composition

-"Telephone Busy" was written by Luke Hemmings, Calum Hood, Ashton Irwin, Simon Wilcox, Jason Evigan and Leland, while production was handled by Jason Evigan.
+"Telephone Busy" was written by Luke Hemmings, Calum Hood, Ashton Irwin, Michael Clifford, Simon Wilcox, Jason Evigan and Leland, while production was handled by Jason Evigan.
 The track is described as "bass-heavy," featuring the band's "signature ability to blend experimental production with catchy pop sensibilities."
 Lyrically, the song reflects on the theme of self-destruction and yearning.

 Speaking to Official Charts Company in November 2025, Calum Hood said "We wrote a lot of the tracks in Nashville.
 It's kind of the first time we've ever done a camp-esque session.
 We went there (Nashville) with some of our favourite writers and producers and hunkered down, writing as many songs as we could.
 Ashton moved into the house and made a studio in the living room.
 I don't know what happened in the 10 hours that Ashton was in that room, but everyone came back and he had Telephone Busy and I was like, this is the most amazing thing I've ever heard in my life."